lowcoder-org/lowcoder/docs/workspaces-and-teamwork/oauth/generic-oauth-provider.md

 {% endhint %}

 {% hint style="info" %}
-In future versions of Lowcoder, we will also support Attribute Matching of Token Claims to User Groups and Roles.
+In future versions of OpenFlower, we will also support Attribute Matching of Token Claims to User Groups and Roles.
 {% endhint %}